Anshika31sharma/User-Management-App/README.md

 3. yarn start

-# Open your browser and visit (http://localhost:3000)to use the application.
+# Open your browser and visit (http://localhost:3000) to use the application.

 # Technical Details